will-hou/will-hou/README.md

 ### Hello there! 👋

-I’m an third-year data science student at UC Irvine with an excitement for ideas that bring people together and add value to their lives.
+I’m fourth year at UC Irvine with an excitement for ideas that bring people together and add value to their lives.
+Currently on leave in search of full-time work!

+Passionate about data and improving processes.

 🌎 Check out my [website!](https://will-hou.github.io)